oracle/weblogic-kubernetes-operator/docs-source/content/faq/external-clients.md

 ##### Kubernetes `NodePorts`

-The Kubernetes `NodePorts` approach for giving external WebLogic EJB or JMS clients access to a Kubernetes hosted WebLogic cluster involves configuring a network channel on the desired WebLogic cluster that accepts T3 protocol traffic, and deploying a Kubernetes `NodePort` that redirects external network traffic on the Kubernetes nodes to the network channel.
+The Kubernetes `NodePorts` approach for giving external WebLogic EJB or JMS clients access to a Kubernetes hosted WebLogic cluster involves configuring a network channel on the desired WebLogic cluster that accepts T3 protocol traffic, and exposing a Kubernetes `NodePort` that redirects external network traffic on the Kubernetes nodes to the network channel.

+{{% notice note %}} The `NodePort` approach is available only when worker nodes are accessible by the clients, for example, when they have public IP addresses.
+If private worker nodes are used and access to them is possible only through a load balancer or bastion, then the `NodePort` approach is not a valid option to provide access to external clients.
+{{% /notice %}}

 Here are the steps:

 - Configure a custom channel for the T3 protocol in WebLogic that specifies an external address and port that are suitable for remote client use.
 See [Adding a WebLogic Custom Channel](#adding-a-weblogic-custom-channel).

-- Deploy a Kubernetes `NodePort` to publicly expose the WebLogic ports.
+- Define a Kubernetes `NodePort` to publicly expose the WebLogic ports.
 See [Setting up a `NodePort`](#setting-up-a-nodeport).

 - Review the [Security notes](#security-notes).